intuited/vim-noderepl/deps/noderepl/server/README.md

 but functions as a general server, responding to JSON-formatted requests.
 For information on how to make requests, see the **Protocol** section.

+It can also be used in combination with the Python [`poste_replique`][] module.
+`poste_replique` provides a CLI and Python API for interaction with `replique`.

+Note that there is not yet a client written for node.

 Usage
 -----